 - Never pick up or try to re-ignite defective or faulty fireworks.

 - Never throw or direct fireworks at another person or building.

 - Always have a bucket of water and/or a garden hose close by in case of fire or other problems.

 - Never ignite fireworks within metal or glass containers.

 - Light fireworks devices one at a time.

 - Always douse fireworks with water, or place them in a large bucket of water after they have finished burning and before they are thrown into the trash in order to prevent a trash fire.

-It is every person’s responsibility to practice safety when handling fireworks so that everyone can enjoy the 4th of July holiday.
 If you, or a loved one, has been injured by fireworks due to the negligence or recklessness of another, the experienced Las Vegas personal injury lawyers at Shook & Stone can inform you of your legal rights and help you successfully file a personal injury claim.
 To learn more, call us today for a free consultation at 702-570-0000.